Make-School-Courses/MOB-2.1-Local-Persistence-in-iOS/Lessons/03-Unit-Testing/Readme.md

 ### Test No. 1

-Now let's try doing the same thing for a different component in the app.

-Add a UITextfield to a view controller, include a placeholder to it and test the integrity of the message, make sure it's the right one.

-### Test No. 2

 Sometimes we need to test things that are part of processing data, not necessarily graphical elements that we can see in the app.
 Testing business logic is even more important than testing how the app looks.

 Let's simulate a scenario in which we need to test the following method.